 and you are not a patient once you leave the hospital!

-It is helpful to use an O2 Saturation fingertip monitor while getting used to suctioning.
+It is helpful to have an O2 Saturation fingertip monitor while getting used to suctioning.
 It can help

 you see what you can tolerate and learn what is normal for you.
 That is important because it is really